Quantifying non-classicality with local unitary operations

+\textbf{(E)} Finally, we characterize the set of maximally non-classical, yet separable, $(2\times N)$-dimensional $\rho$ of rank at most two, according to $D(\rho)$ (and hence according to the geometric discord) (Sec.~\ref{scn:maxnc}).
+Maximally non-classical separable two-qubit states have previously been studied, for example, in~\cite{GPACH11,GA11}.
+For example, the set of such states found in Ref.~\cite{GPACH11} with respect to the \emph{relative entropy of quantumness} matches our characterization for $D(\rho)$; we remark, however, that our analysis for $D(\rho)$ in this regard is more general than in~\cite{GPACH11} as it is based on a less restrictive ansatz.\\

-\textbf{Previous work.} The Fu distance, defined as the \emph{maximization} of Eqn.~(\ref{eqn:measure_U_def}) over all $\UA$ such that $[\UA,\trace_{B}(\rho)]=0$, was defined in Ref.~\cite{f06} and studied further in Refs.~\cite{gkb08} and~\cite{DG08} with regards to quantifying entanglement and non-classicality.
-Despite its strengths, such as a closed form solution for two-qubit systems and Werner states, and a connection to the CHSH inequality, the distance has weaknesses: It can attain its maximum value even on non-maximally entangled pure states~\cite{gkb08}, and is not a faithful non-classicality measure~\cite{DG08}.
-Interestingly, our $D(\rho)$ eliminates these weaknesses while preserving the former strengths.
-Subsequent to the conception of our scheme, the present author learned that there has also been an excellent line of work studying (the square of) Eqn.~(\ref{eqn:measure_def}) in another setting --- that of \emph{pure state entanglement}.
+Sec.~\ref{scn:prelim} begins with necessary definitions and useful lemmas.
+We conclude in Sec.~\ref{scn:conclusion}.
+We remark that subsequent to the conception of our scheme, the present author learned that there has also been an excellent line of work studying (the square of) Eqn.~(\ref{eqn:measure_def}) in another setting --- that of \emph{pure state entanglement}.
 In Ref.~\cite{GI07}, it was found that in $(2\times N)$ and $(3\times N)$ systems, $D(\ketbra{\psi}{\psi})^2$ coincides with the \emph{linear entropy of entanglement}.
 Ref.~\cite{MAGGDI11} then showed that for arbitrary bipartite pure states, $D(\ketbra{\psi}{\psi})^2$ is a faithful entanglement monotone, and derived upper and lower bounds in terms of the linear entropy of entanglement.
-Finally, alternative characterizations of zero discord states have been given in~\cite{ollivier01a,DVB10,D10}.
-Maximally non-classical separable two-qubit states have been studied, for example, in~\cite{GPACH11,GA11}.\\

-\textbf{Open questions and future directions.} Our results show that local unitary operations can indeed form the basis of a faithful non-classicality measure with certain desirable properties.
-We leave open the following questions.
-For what other interesting classes of quantum states can a closed form expression for $D(\rho)$ be found?
-Can a better intuitive understanding of the interplay between the notions of ``disturbance under local measurements'' and ``disturbance under local unitary operations'' be obtained in higher dimensions?
-We have given an analytical characterization of all maximally non-classical rank-two separable states --- we conjecture that higher rank two-qubit states achieve strictly smaller values of $D(\rho)$.
-Can this be proven rigorously and analytically?
-(We remark that a numerical proof for this conjecture was given in~\cite{GA11} for the geometric discord, for example.)
-What can the study of the generalized notion of quantum discord we defined in Sec.~\ref{scn:discord}, $\delta_{\ve{v}}(\rho)$, tell us about non-classical correlations?